valendres/react-declarative-form/README.md

 3. Use bound form components within a `<Form />` component.

 ## How does it work?
 Each bound component registers itself with the closest `<Form />` ancestor, allowing for event bubbling and cross-field validator.
 This is done using the [React 16.3 context API](https://reactjs.org/blog/2018/03/29/react-v-16-3.html).
 The value and validator state of the wrapped components is directly controlled by the [`bind() HOC`](#bind-hoc).
-Because the HOC is only concerned with its own wrapped component, then only that component will be re-rendered upon value change, assuming it is not part of a validator group.
-However, if the component does belong to a validator group, then the related components will also be validated and re-rendered.
+Because the HOC is only concerned with its own wrapped component, then only that component will be re-rendered upon value change, assuming it is not part of a validator trigger.
+However, if the component does belong to a validator trigger, then the related components will also be validated and re-rendered.
 When the setValue function is called, the component is validated using the new value.

 ## Table of Contents